rajeem/events-listing/README.md

 # Running the app

-To run the app, open the project in VS Code then run the following commands:
+To run the app, run the back-end code using Visual Studio IDE then run the front-end code using Visual Studio Code.

-`npm install`

-`npm run dev`

 # Demo App